The mission statement of the NHMRC is Working to build a healthy Australia.

 NHMRC became an independent statutory agency within the Health and Ageing portfolio on 1 July 2006.
 This change brought with it an amended NHMRC Act that defines the NHMRC as the Chief Executive Officer (CEO), the Council and committees, and the staff of NHMRC.

-NHMRC also has responsibilities under the Prohibition of Human Cloning for Reproduction and the Regulation of Human Embryo Research Amendment Act 2006 which came into operation on 12 June 2007.
-Obligations of NHMRC under the Prohibition of Human Cloning for Reproduction Act 2002 and the Research Involving Human Embryos Act 2002 include the development and implementation of a program for reviewing and enhancing relevant guidelines, and the provision of administrative improvements in the licensing process.
+NHMRC also has responsibilities under the Prohibition of Human Cloning for Reproduction Act 2002 and the Research Involving Human Embryos Act 2002 including the development and implementation of a program for reviewing and enhancing relevant guidelines, and the provision of administrative improvements in the licensing process.

-Other than its functions as set out in the NHMRC Act, as a statutory authority NHMRC is also bound by the Public Service Act 1999, the Financial Management and Accountability Act 1997 (FMA Act), and other legislation and regulations as determined by the Public Service Commission (www.apsc.gov.au).
+Other than its functions as set out in the NHMRC Act, as a non-corporate Commonwealth entity, NHMRC is also bound by the Public Governance, Performance and Accountability Act 2013, the Public Service Act 1999, and other legislation and regulations as determined by the Public Service Commission.

 NHMRC corporate reporting